SundarapandiT/MoodJournel/README.md

 yarn install

-Set Up Environment Variables:Create a .env file in the root directory and add your OpenWeatherMap API key:
+## Set Up Environment Variables:
+Create a .env file in the root directory and add your OpenWeatherMap API key:

-Run the Development Server:
+## Run the Development Server:
 npm run dev

 Or with yarn:
 yarn dev

-The app will be available at http://localhost:5173 (or another port if specified).
+The app will be available at ``http://localhost:5173 ``(or another port if specified).

-Usage
+## Usage

 Grant Location Access: Allow the browser to access your location to fetch weather data.
 Select a Date: Use the calendar to pick a date (only future or current dates are editable).